 - Apply the oil to your clean hands.

-- Insert the finger(s) into the vagina, approximately two to three inches in, pressing downward on the area between the vagina and the rectum.
+- Insert the finger(s) into the vagina, approximately two to three inches in, pressing downward on the area between the vulva and the back bottom.
 Rub the oil into the inner edge of the perineum and the lower vaginal wall.
 You can use either or both thumbs, your index or middle fingers, or two fingers on each hand.

-- Maintaining a steady pressure, slide the fingers upward along the sides of the vagina in a U type motion.
-This pressure will stretch the vaginal tissue, the muscles surrounding the vaginal, and the outer rim of the perineum.
+- Maintaining a steady pressure, slide the fingers upward along the sides of the opening in a U type motion.
+This pressure will stretch the tissue, the surrounding muscles, and the outer rim of the perineum.

 At the beginning you will feel the muscles being quite tight.
 However, with time and practice, the tissue will feel softer and more relaxed.